asheiduk/dyndns53/README.md

 - An Amazon Web Services (AWS) account.
 - A domain name you control, with name servers pointing to Route 53.
 - A hosted zone for your domain on Route 53.
-- An `A` record for your host's FQDN in the hosted zone.
 - Patience with AWS Console

 ## AWS configuration